seanpue/graphtransliterator/docs/usage.rst

 .. note:

-  Python code on this page: :jupyter-download:script:`usage` Jupyter Notebook: :jupyter-download:notebook:`usage`
+  Python code on this page: :jupyter-download-script:`usage` Jupyter Notebook: :jupyter-download-notebook:`usage`

 To use Graph Transliterator in a project: